w3c/wai-tutorials/source/carousels/animations.html.erb.md

   - 2.2.2
 ---

-Carousels typically rotate the displayed items periodically.
-Provide users with control over any animations in your carousel.
-Stopping animation is essential for people who find the changes distracting and for people who need more time to read carousel items.
+Provide users with control over the animations in your carousel.
+Pausing animation is essential for people who find the changes distracting and for people who need more time to read carousel items.

-## Play/Stop button
+## Add Play/Stop button

 Provide a button to allow users to stop and resume the animations.
 The example below illustrates how such a button can be marked-up.
 The button label and its function changes, depending on whether the animation is currently running or not.